sitasp/CodeSync/README.md

 To Build & install by yourself, follow these steps.

-1. Build the extension by yourself using `npm run build`.
+1. Build the extension by yourself
+   a. `npm install`
+   b. `npm run build`
 2. Load the generated build file to your chrome/edge browser using 'Load Unpacked Extension'.

 ## Get Started